techidaily/site-ai-vdieo-software/source/_posts/2024-approved-let-us-talk-a-little-about-slideshows-and-movie-makers-with-pictures-if-you-have-struggled-to-find-good-slideshow-makers-read-the-article-belo.md

  Mar 27, 2024• Proven solutions

 MP4 is a very common media format that can keep the high image and sound quality.
 Many downloaded movies, streaming music videos, or recorded video clips are with .MP4 file extension.
 Confused about different kinds of formats?
-Check out [this video](https://www.youtube.com/watch?v=yY1IQUuQBME)to learn what video format is and the differences between video formats.
+Check out [this video](https://www.youtube.com/watch?v=yY1IQUuQBME) to learn what video format is and the differences between video formats.

 If you have many such files, chances are that you need to edit MP4 videos.